 Satsuma-Imo has a long, slender shape with a small or medium size.
 Its flesh is firm and has a white to pale yellow or golden color.
 When you cook it, the texture will become starchier and drier with a nutty, floral flavor reminiscent of caramel and chestnut taste.

 This potato is classified as Ipomoea batatas and belongs to the morning glory family.
-The potato has its name from Satsuma ( a region on Kyushu island, Japan).
-Common Satsuma-Imo variants are: Naruto Kintok, Silk Sweet, Anno-imo, And Beni Asuma.
+The potato has its name from Satsuma (a region on Kyushu island, Japan).
+Common Satsuma-Imo variants are: Naruto Kintoki, Silk Sweet, Anno-imo, And Beni Asuma.

 Local people often enjoy this potato as a snack or use it to make sweets, noodles, confectionaries, and alcoholic beverages (like Shochu).

 Centennial sweet potato has carrot-like tubers with bright orange flesh and a meaty structure.
 You will only find this type of potato in short-season regions in America.
-It is mature early with only around 100 days (usually harvest before frost).
+It reaches maturity early in only around 100 days and is usually harvested before frost.

-Its orange color embraces both the skin and the interior.
-After you bake it, the texture is moist and deliciously sweet.
-If you want to make a sweet potato fry dish, Centennial will be an outstanding choice.
+Both the skin and the flesh share the orange color.
+Baked Centennial sweet potatoes are moist and deliciously sweet.
+If you want to make a sweet potato fry dish, they will be an outstanding choice.

-Centennial sweet potato only loves growing in a long, warm season.
+This type of sweet potato loves a long, warm season.
 In the Northern areas, people often warm the soil with black plastic.

 These sweet potatoes will charm you with their dazzling taste.
 Covington sweet potato has a small to medium size with a diameter of around 8 cm.
 Its body is long and thin with a reddish-brown color.
 You might find some dark-brown spots on the skin.

 Covington has a firm and moist flesh with vibrant orange color.
 When you cook it, the flavor is sweet with a malty taste.
-This potato is available throughout the year and is a source of valuable nutrients for you.
+This potato is available throughout the year and is a source of valuable nutrients.

-The potato is best suited raw for salads and cooked dishes like roasting, baking, and mashing.
-Bake it for a tasty casserole dish or enjoy it standalone.
+The potato is best suited for salads and cooked dishes like roasting, baking, and mashing.
 You can pair it with aromatic herbs or make some sweet dishes with honey-lime glaze.

 Is it easy to grow Covington sweet potatoes on a raised bed?
 Let’s find out!

-If you love a sweet potato with an incredibly moist interior, Red Garnet sweet potato will suit your hunger.
+If you love a sweet potato with an incredibly moist interior, Red Garnet sweet potato will fit the bill perfectly.
 The moist level is so amazing that people often describe the interior as ‘succulent’.

 Red Garnet has a cylindrical shape and deep-brown skin.
-When you cook it, the taste becomes sweet and earthy that has a starchy texture.
-You can also eat the leaves of Red Garnet.
-The leaves taste similar to spinach.
+Its flavor is sweet and earthy, accompanied by a starchy texture.
+You can also eat the leaves of Red Garnet because they taste like spinach.

 This potato is classified as Ipomoea batatas that have orange-gold flesh.
 You can use this sweet potato (mashed or pureed) for making soups, curries, and sauces.
 Some chefs use Red Garnet to make French fries or add them to both savory and sweet recipes.